Happy New Year 2018!

 My interest in world music is influenced by my travels around north Africa, the middle east and Asia and my training in Biodanza that introduced me to the music of Latin America and of course anything that is good to dance to.

 So the Baba plays African soukous, hi-life and funk, Latin fusion, salsa, cumbia, bomba, merengue, boogaloo, Brazilian percussion and Samba and even some stuff that you might actually know!
 Also Nu-jazz, Swing, good old-fashioned R & B and Jazz classics with some early Stones, Chuck Berry and even the occasional jig and reel thrown in to shake up the mix!

-Sorry no vinyl, the Baba is too old for that malarkey but your fave CD tracks can be incorporated into a playlist in advance.
+Sorry no vinyl, the Baba is too old for that malarkey but your fave CD tracks can possibly be incorporated into a playlist in advance.

 By the way, there has been a rumour going round that the Baba has in the past smoked aubergines.
 Baba’s lawyers robustly refute this completely unfounded assertion and issued the following statement that even if it were true, he didn’t inhale.

 email: firstname.lastname@example.org or call or text 07867848365 and the Baba will get back to you…

 When the gods reconcile… always an auspicious moment!
 Shiva the Destroyer of obstacles and his avatar the monkey god Hanuman as two aspects of the same god reuniting.